What is the difference between independent living, assisted living, and nursing home communities?

 How do people pay for the cost of residency and care?

 The cost of Park Village Pines is generally "private pay", an obligation of the resident.
 The monthly income and the assets of some residents are supplemented by sources such as long term care insurance or church assistance.

 Are there ways to help pay for the cost of care when the funds of longer term resident's diminish?

-Some states, including Michigan, have adopted a "Medicaid Waiver" program which provides assistance with the cost of care at assisted living communities to residents who have very limited resources.
+Some states, including Michigan, have adopted a program which might provide assistance with the cost of care at assisted living communities to residents who have very limited resources.

 The Veteran's Administration (VA) also may help pay for the cost of assisted living care for veterans and their spouses whose financial resources are limited.